polyrainbow/neno/docs/DeveloperNotes.md

 ## Known issues

-- Dots in the URL (e.g. in a slug) stop Vite from using History API fallback https://github.com/vitejs/vite/issues/2415 This prevents files being opened directly via a URL.
 - Some URLs are not parsed correctly by the editor.
 There is an open Lexical issue & an open PR for this: https://github.com/facebook/lexical/issues/3546 and https://github.com/facebook/lexical/pull/4430 When the fix is released, check if we still need our customized version of `AutoLinkNode` due to our transclusion nodes, or if we can just use the fixed upstream version.